Back Door to Big Stage to Back Home

-Throughout his career, as an instructor to ACF apprentices, CRAEF ProStart students, collegians, and aspiring foodies, his love for sharing his craft is infectious to those who want to learn more and grow as aspiring foodies and culinarians.
+Throughout his career, he has mentored professional ACF apprentices, instructed advanced culinary arts high school students and collegians.
+But his love for sharing his craft is infectious to those who want to learn more and grow as aspiring foodies and culinarians.
 Some of his most welcomed teaching moments, are on Saturday mornings, at the local Farmer’s Market in the heart of his hometown.

 I have so many experiences and tales over the years since those humble beginnings, but there are definitely some that are much more vivid in my mind, such as working side by side and soaking in the tales and wisdom of many ACF Certfied Master Chefs such as Roland Henin, Raimund Hofmesiter, Edward Leonard, Ferdinand Metz and Michele Richard.
-I remember dining at Trotter’s, the breathtakingly elegant cuisine and masterful amenities, and then the rich conversations with Chef Charlie Trotter down in his kitchen after hours with his staff.
-From him I garnered my understanding of “Attention to Detail” and he encouraged me that “After love, there is only cuisine."
-Back across the continent, as a year-end bonus, I would treat my ACF apprentices to sharing a meal at Chef Thomas Keller's French Laundry in Yountville, CA. It was there that I began experiencing a true respect for all ingredients as he would press on that, "It's all about Finesse", and I won't forget what it says above the clock in the kitchen "Sense of Urgency".
+I remember dining at Trotter’s in Chicago; the breathtakingly elegant cuisine and masterful amenities, and then the rich conversations with Chef Charlie Trotter down in his kitchen after hours with his staff.
+From him I garnered my understanding of “Attention to Detail” and he encouraged me that “After love, there is only cuisine.”

 Back on the West Coast, as a year-end bonus, I would treat my ACF apprentices to sharing a meal at Chef Thomas Keller’s French Laundry in Yountville, CA. It was there that I began experiencing a true respect for all ingredients, as Keller would press on that, “It’s all about Finesse”.
 I won’t forget what it says above the clock in the kitchen… “Sense of Urgency”.